Another good article from Common Sense Media.

 Sub-tweeting and sub-booking

-”Subliminal tweeting” is a form of bullying by exclusion.
+What it is. ”Subliminal tweeting” is a form of bullying by exclusion.
 Public, passive-aggressivegossiping about someone on Twitter or Facebook without ever mentioning the person by name still makes it perfectly obvious who’s being spoken about.
 Typical exchanges look like this: Person A tweets: “Wear your skirt a little shorter, Miss Mini Skirt.”
 Person B replies: “R U talking about me?”
 Cue the digital drama.

 What to do.
 Take it seriously, but don’t overreact.
 Work with your kid to report the behavior to the app or website as abusive and consider discussing it with the responsible party’s parentsand possibly the school.